 For me, what is striking is that we still allow Pavlensky to self-identify as an artist, rather than insisting that he receive the proper label: rapist.

-Whether it comes to his violent sexual assault of the actress Anastasia Slonina last December or the important history of his violence towards women (either physically, psychologically, or acting as a defender of that violence.
+Whether it comes to his violent sexual assault of the actress Anastasia Slonina last December or the important history of his violence towards women (either physically) psychologically) and acting as a defender of that violence, Pavlensky’s “art” must be seen in the context of his surrounding life.
 For example, no one ought to forget when his wife, Oksana Shalygina, cut off her finger in some bizarre act of loyalty.

 One thing is clear: misogyny surrounds his life.

 Consider Pavlensky’s court “art” in Moscow during the trial in 2016.
 Pavlensky paid sex workers to take the stand and say that the arson of the FSB headquarters was not an art piece.